packit/packit-service/CONTRIBUTING.md

 #### Copr build

-For cases you'd like to trigger copr build in your copr project, you can configure it in packit configuration of your chosen package:
+For cases you'd like to trigger a copr build in your copr project, you can configure it in packit configuration of your chosen package:
 ```
 jobs:
 - job: copr_build